The Waterboy: Plot

-Bobby Boucher is a socially inept, stuttering, 31-year-old man serving as the water boy for the University of Louisiana football program.
-He lives with his protective and extremely religious mother, Helen, and believes his father, Robert Sr., died of dehydration in the Sahara, while serving in the Peace Corps back in the 1960s.
-As the players constantly bully Bobby, the Cougars' head coach, Red Beaulieu, fires him for being "disruptive" during the 18 years of his employment.
-Bobby approaches Coach Klein of the South-Central Louisiana State University Mud Dogs, and is retained as the water boy on a voluntary basis.
+Bobby Boucher (Sandler) is a socially inept, stuttering, 31-year-old man serving as the water boy for the University of Louisiana football program.
+He lives with his protective and extremely religious mother, Helen (Bates), and believes his father, Robert Sr., died of dehydration in the Sahara, while serving in the Peace Corps back in the 1960s.
+He also uses a riding lawnmower as his only means of transportation.
+As the players constantly bully Bobby, the Cougars' head coach, Red Beaulieu (Reed), fires him for being "disruptive" during the 18 years of his employment.
+Bobby approaches Coach Klein (Winkler) of the South Central Louisiana State University Mud Dogs, and upon seeing their dirty water, he volunteers as the water boy free of charge.

-The Mud Dogs have lost 40 consecutive games, their cheerleaders and the mascot are alcoholics, and players are forced to share equipment due to budget cuts.
-When the new team teases him, Klein encourages Bobby to stand up for himself.
-Remembering all the bullying he has put up with over the years, Bobby tackles the team's quarterback, knocking him out.
+The Mud Dogs have lost 40 consecutive games, their cheerleaders and the mascot are alcoholics and players are forced to share equipment due to budget cuts.
+Bobby befriends Derek Wallace, the field goal kicker, however, when the new team teases him, Klein encourages Bobby to stand up for himself.
+Remembering all the bullying he has put up with over the years, Bobby tackles Gee Grenouille (Dante), the team's quarterback, knocking him out.
 Seeing Bobby's potential, Klein meets with Helen and tries to persuade her to let Bobby play on the team, but she refuses, saying it is too dangerous.

 Klein convinces Bobby to play anyway, seeing that he is eager to attend college.
 Bobby becomes a feared outside linebacker.
 In his first game, he costs the Mud Dogs a win to take down a player who trash-talked his mother.
-Afterwards, the Mud Dogs go on a subsequent winning streak.
-Bobby's newfound fame and confidence also allow him to reconnect with his felonious childhood love interest, Vicki Vallencourt.
-Helen forbids Bobby from seeing her, insisting that she is "the devil".
+Later, Bobby invites his childhood crush, Vicky Vallencourt (Balk), to a barbecue, in which Helen humiliates Bobby and chastises Vicky as "The Devil", forbidding Bobby from ever seeing her again.
+Bobby used this event as a fuel to break the Mud Dogs losing streak.
+Bobby is finally given some recognition after that victory and attends an after-party.
+Overtime, the Mud Dogs continue winning while Helen has her pet donkey, Steve, to keep her company.

 The team's success earns them new uniforms and a trip to the annual Bourbon Bowl on New Year's Day to face the Cougars and Coach Beaulieu.
 However, Beaulieu and his team crash the Mud Dogs' pep rally and reveal that the high school Bobby went to does not exist and that he was homeschooled, and his fake high school transcript makes him ineligible for college and football.
-The team and fans turn against Bobby, believing he is a liar and cheater.
+Greg gets into Bobby's face, during which Vicky puts a blade to his throat.
+Vicky is arrested and the team and fans turn against Bobby, believing he is a liar and cheater.